nerdyman/dx-scripts/README.md

   - Configure Zsh settings to for better `ls` colours
 - Install and configure [fzf](https://github.com/junegunn/fzf)
   - Configure fzf for Zsh
+- Install and configure SSH
+  - Configure SSH for Zsh

 ## Install

-1. Open a PowerShell prompt
+1. Open a PowerShell prompt as an Administrator
 1. run

    ```powershell